Shadows and parameter estimation of rotating quantum corrected black holes and constraints from EHT observation of M87* and Sgr A*: Quantum Corrected Black Holes

 with

-Here, $a$ is the angular momentum, and $\alpha$ is the QC parameter that measures the potential deviation of metric (\ref{metric}) from the standard Kerr black hole metric.
-For definiteness, the metric (\ref{metric}) is termed as RQCBH, which encompasses the Kerr black hole as a special case when $\alpha=0$ and reverts to QCBH metric (\ref{metric1}) when $a = 0$ \cite{Lewandowski:2022zce}.
+Here $a$ is the angular momentum and $\alpha$ is the QC parameter that measures the potential deviation of the metric (\ref{metric}) from the standard Kerr black hole metric.
+For definiteness, the metric (\ref{metric}) is termed the RQCBH, which encompasses the Kerr black hole as a special case when $\alpha=0$ and reverts to the QCBH metric (\ref{metric1}) when $a = 0$ \cite{Lewandowski:2022zce}.
 We depict the parameter space $(a, \alpha)$ in Fig.~\ref{fig1}.
 The shaded region corresponds to a black hole with two horizons, while for all parameter values ($\alpha_E$, $a_E$) along the blue solid lines, the radius $r_+=r_-$ degenerates, indicating the presence of an extremal black hole.
 In contrast, the white region represents spacetimes without horizons.
 Apart from the revised NJA, we have also explored the gravitational decoupling (GD) approach as an alternative framework to derive RQCBHs as detailed in \citep{Contreras:2021yxe}.
 In particular, the GD approach allows us to systematically generate solutions with primary hair and explore nontrivial modifications to the Kerr and Kerr-Newman metrics while ensuring that the deformed metrics, including one obtained here, should satisfy the gravitational field equations.

 The metric (\ref{metric}) is singular where $\Sigma\neq0$ and $g^{\alpha\beta}\partial_{\alpha}r\partial_{\beta}r=g^{rr}=\Delta=0$, which admits a maximum of two distinct real positive roots ($r_{\pm}$), equal or no real roots, depending on the values of $a$ and $\alpha$, where $r_+$ denotes the outer (event) horizon and $r_-$ represents the inner (Cauchy) horizon (cf. Fig.\ref{fig3}).
 When $\alpha=0$, $\Delta=0$ yields